“The true method of knowledge is experiment.” – William Blake, Born Nov. 28, 1757.

-If you want to be an expert who sells your services and advice for top dollar, you don't want to deal in mere information.
+So if you want to be an expert who sells your services and advice for top dollar, you don't want to deal in mere information.
 You sell knowledge.
 Certainty.
 Experience.

 And how do you get it?
-Not by blogging, or posting, or participating in communities, or hand copying old ass sales pages in a yellow legal pad by hand.
+Not by blogging, or posting, or participating in communities, or hand copying old-ass sales pages in a yellow legal pad by hand.

 You get experience by working and publishing and engaging an audience.
 You take the information you have, and you put it to the test in the real world.
 Experiment.
 See what works, how and why.
 Discover what fails and how to avoid it.

 That is what transforms information into *knowledge* and thereby drastically increases its value.
 It's no longer theory that might maybe work or not.
 You have the facts.
 The real world data.
 You KNOW where others just suppose.

 That's all it takes.
 Stop gathering information, and start creating knowledge.
 You can sell knowledge for high prices.
 Information, meanwhile, has to be sold for the lowest competing price.